The 5-Minute Guide to IPA Food Pairing

 I’m not sure I would’ve ever naturally made this connection if it weren’t for Garret Oliver’s “The Brewmaster’s Table.”

-In it, he recommends pairing IPAs with — wait for it — Thai and Indian cuisine.
-Although it might sound crazy, I’m telling you — you need to try this.
+In it, he recommends pairing IPAs with—wait for it—Thai and Indian cuisine.
+Although it might sound unbelievable, I’m telling you—you need to try this.
 It’s a game-changer.

-The fortitude of a good IPA holds its own beside the rich flavors and intense spices.
+The fortitude of a good IPA stands out beside the rich flavors and intense spices.
 The carbonation cuts through any fat, helping to keep your dining experience at peak levels.
-There are even opportunities to create resonance between the hop profile and ingredients and seasonings typically utilized.
+There are even opportunities to create a resonance between the hop profile and the ingredients and seasonings typically utilized.

 Beyond Thai and Indian, the fun with spice continues.
 For me, a solid IPA is my companion when I’m chowing down a dozen spicy, greasy wings at a bar at 2 a.m. on a Tuesday.